 Nationally, each academic staff member trained spent on average a total of 10 days on training.
 Again, the acceptability of this figure depends on the type and purpose of the training - though 10 days per staff member means 10 days (or two working weeks) out of the classroom.
-Provincially, the figure is lower, at 9 working days.
-In this college, 3 working days per annum were spent on academic staff development.
+Provincially and at this college, the figure is slightly lower, at 9 working days, which means that 9 working days per annum are spent on academic staff development.